miiimooo/dropcat/README.md

 `composer require dropcat/dropcat:dev-master`

 ## What does it do and why should anybody need it?
-In the history we have used a combination of jenkins and aegir to deploy our sites.
+In the history we, Wunderkraut Sweden (former NodeOne) have used a combination of jenkins and aegir to deploy our sites.
 When we started develop Drupal 8 sites, aegir were not ready for Drupal 8 and we also wanted a simpler workflow with deploys, more fit to our normal needs.
-So we started to test out some tools there are out there that almost worked for us, but we realized that it should take us longer to adapt to a tool that almost fits, then to develop our own.
+So we started to test out some tools out there that almost worked for us, but we realized that it should take us longer to adapt to a tool that almost fits, then to develop our own.

 ### Symfony
 We deciedied to develop the tool using symfony components, because drupal uses